aceinnolab/Inkycal/README.md

 After updating, copy the contents from your old settings file to the new one.
 There are usally more options in the new settings.py file so a 'template' is prepared with each update.
 This template can be found in /home/pi/E-Paper-Master/Calendar/settings.py.sample.

+## Contributing
+All sorts of contributions are most welcome and appreciated.
+To start contributing, please follow the [Contribution Guidelines](https://github.com/aceisace/E-Paper-Calendar-with-iCal-sync-and-live-weather/blob/master/CONTRIBUTING.md).

+The average response time for issues, PRs and emails is usually 24 hours.
+In rare cases, it might be longer.

 ## Don't forget to check out the Wiki.
 It contains all the information to understanding and customising the script.

-P.S: Don't forget to star and watch the repo.
+**P.S:** Don't forget to star and watch the repo.
 For those who have done so already, thank you very much!

 ### Contact
-* email: aceisace63@yahoo.com
+* email: aceisace63@yahoo.com (response time < 24 hours)
 * website: aceinnolab.com (coming soon)